The Glorious Chausath Khamba Boasts Of 64 Pillars & Is Intricately Made of White Marble

 Delhi and its history is surrounded by ghosts of the past and it is this history and heritage that makes it truly unique.
 Out of all the dynasties that ruled Delhi, the Mughals gave it its real identity.
 In fact, most of Delhi's culture is based on what became of it during the time.

-Once the lockdown is lifted and it’s safe to head out, don’t hesitate to go over and take a look-see at this ancient structure!
+Once it’s safe to head out, don’t hesitate to go over and take a look-see at this ancient structure!

 Where | Chausath Khamba - Hazrat Nizamuddin Basti, South District